 The QL1A road takes riders more or less from Ho Chi Minh to Hanoi along the coastline.
 The entire route isn’t beautiful beaches and stunning scenery.
 In fact, the south is more inviting than the north and we can recommend the top stops to see and skip.

 Between Mui Ne and Nha Trang

-This road opens into perfectly flat tarmac that carves through the cliff edges and gets the driver as close to the sea as possible without being on a boat.
+This road opens into a perfectly flat tarmac cut through cliff edges.
+It gets the driver as close to the sea as possible without being on a boat.
 As far as rides go, it’s one of the best routes with visible beaches along the South China Sea.
-Whoever built and designed the road was fully aware of its beauty and they have created lovely viewing platforms and benches for the honeymoon couple to take a rest and stare out over the ocean as far as the eyes can see.
+Whoever built and designed the road was fully aware of its beauty, and they have created lovely viewing platforms and benches for the honeymoon couple to take a rest and stare out over the ocean as far as the eyes can see.
 One of the beautiful motorbike roads of Vietnam.

 Highlights Mui Ne – Nha Trang

 - Mui Ne’s stunning sand dunes and adventure activities like jeep tours.